 Graduate of Keio University and Harvard Business School, and Yale World Fellow.

-Founder & CEO, D4V
+Founder and CEO, D4V (Design for Ventures)

-Chairman and CEO, Asuka Holdings Inc.
+Chairman and CEO of Asuka Holdings Inc.

-He has broad range of investment experiences, from fixed-income derivatives to private equities.
-His early career is illustrated by his successful years at Salomon Brothers, which he joined in 1987 and he became the youngest managing director in Asia to lead the proprietary trading division for Japan and Asia as one of the pioneers in financial arbitrage trading in the region.
+He has broad range of investment experiences covering from fixed-income derivatives to private equities.
+His early career is illustrated by his successful years at Salomon Brothers he joined in 1987 where he became the youngest managing director in Asia and led the proprietary trading division for Japan and Asia as one of the pioneers in financial arbitrage trading in the region.

 Founder and Managing Partner, BEENEXT PTE.
 LTD.

 President and CEO, Group Chairman, Aso Corporation